 (Kyle) Kenny is thrilled to be making his Elon Mainstage debut as Kyle.
 He would like to thank Kevin Hoffmann, Lauren, Allyson, Rachel and every other luminary who helped create the roadmap through this new and uncharted territory.
 They are legends of their time.
 Kenny sends all his love home and across the northern border.
 Credits: Happy Mahoney (u/s) in Clown Bar, EU Mainstage; Mr. Rice in Molly Sweeney, EU Production.

-(Asst.
-Stage Manager) Peyton Otis is so excited to be Assistant Stage Managing her second main stage production at Elon!
-A current sophomore majoring in Theatrical Design and Technology with a concentration in Stage Management, her past college credits include We Will Rock You.
+(Stage Manager) Peyton Otis is so excited to be Stage Managing her first collegiate show here at Elon!
+A current sophomore majoring in Theatrical Design and Technology with a concentration in Stage Management, her past college credits include We Will Rock You (Asst.
+Stage Manager) and Pheromone (Asst.
+Stage Manager).
 She wants to give a huge shout out to the entire cast and crew for all their hard work, flexibility, and openness throughout this entire process.

 (Assistant Stage Manager) Elon shows: Assistant Stage Manager for Violet, Assistant Stage Manager for Pheromone.

 (Props Master) Haley Richey is a Junior Theatrical Design and Technology Major with a focus in props and makeup.
 During her Elon career she worked on Trojan Barbie as one of the makeup designers, Clown Bar as the weapons handler, and began working on Violet in the spring of last year as the props master.
 She wants to thank Charles Johnson and Natalie Hart for their continuous support throughout the production.
 She always wants to thank her friends and family for inspiring her to work hard on this project.